slawekj/adanet/README.md

 Requirements:
 - Matlab environment, the script was implemented and tested using Matlab 7.10.0.499 (R2010a).
-- g++ compiler and standard libraries
+- c++ compiler and standard libraries

 Installation: